-Ponding of runoff captured in the floodplain between Boomerang and One Mile Creeks will result in reductions in localised streamflow, that would otherwise be available to the downstream receiving environment.

-It is estimated that subsidence depressions will reduce the local catchment draining to One Mile Creek by approximately 9 km2 (or 6.9%).
-This catchment loss would impact the downstream 4 km reach of One Mile Creek in minor runoff events (which has been impacted by historical mining activities in the upper catchment) but would not significantly further alter the flow regime.
-The impact of this catchment loss would be minimal downstream of the confluence of One Mile Creek and Boomerang Creek, where it would make up 1.8% of the 489 km2 total catchment.
-(Appendix W, Geomorphological Assessment Report, Section 3.3.4.1).
+Minor drainage channels are proposed to drain the subsidence panels in locations where ponding areas can be effectively reduced with minimal disturbance (Figure 21.45).
+Some intermittent ponding areas will remain and ponding of runoff captured in the floodplain between Boomerang and One Mile Creeks would effectively reduce the local catchment draining to One Mile Creek by approximately 900 ha (6.9%) as shown in Figure 21.46.
+This catchment loss would impact the downstream 400 ha reach of One Mile Creek in minor runoff events (which has been impacted by historical mining activities in the upper catchment) but would not significantly further alter the flow regime.
+The impact of the catchment loss would be minimal downstream of the confluence, where it would make up 1.8% of the 48,900 ha total catchment.